lithnet/windows-credential-provider/README.md

 The Lithnet Credential Provider for Windows provides an easy way to create a credential provider, without having to implement the COM components.
 The COM components are still there, but abstracted away into a fully managed implementation.

 ## Getting started
 * Create a new Class Library project.
-You can use .NET Framework 4.7.2 or higher, or you can use .NET Core 3.1 or higher) to create your provider
+You can use .NET Framework 4.6.1 or higher, or you can use .NET 6.0 or higher) to create your provider
 * Install the package from nuget `Install-Package Lithnet.CredentialProvider`
 * Create a new class an inherit from `CredentialProviderBase`, as shown below, replacing the `ProgId` and `Guid` values with ones of your own